 We are looking for PhD researchers interested in working on projects that respond to the following global challenges and their intersections:

 - building inclusive and secure societies.

-We are particularly interested in work that shows originality in addressing topics related to the work of our research clusters, namely: business, cities, conflict, digital, gender, governance, green transformations, health, participation, power, resource politics and rural futures.
+We are particularly interested in work that shows originality in addressing topics related to the work of our research clusters, namely: business, cities, digital, governance, health, participation, power, resource politics and rural futures.

 IDS PhD researchers have gone on to work as Ministers in national governments, high-level officials in development organisations such as UNDP and the World Bank, civil servants, leaders of civil society organisations including Mama Cash and Action Aid and high profile academics at universities across the world.
 They are all working to define and solve some of the world’s most pressing global challenges.
 Your time at IDS will equip you with both the theoretical knowledge, research methodologies and practical skills to make a real difference in bringing about transformative change.

 The Institute is home to approximately 240 staff and 260 students at any one time.
 But the IDS community extends far beyond, encompassing an extensive network of over 360 partners, 3,000 alumni and hundreds of former staff.
 All PhD researchers are an integral part of this community and have access to research, knowledge, communication and teaching opportunities and engagement with the IDS staff, as well as a substantial series of seminars presented by leading development professionals and practitioners.

 “IDS offers doctoral researchers an enriching environment with access to a broad range of experts with different disciplinary backgrounds.
 The IDS community is always bustling with energy and a commitment to answering difficult questions and this makes it an exciting place in which to undertake research.
 I feel particularly blessed to be among a supportive group of peers who offer guidance at every turn.”
 Dina Zayed, IDS PhD scholarship researcher